-Allowance is made for claims on contracts bound, but for which coverage has not yet incepted (corresponding to the premium provision).
+Allowance is made for claims on contracts bound, but for which coverage has not yet incepted or that has incepted but has not yet been fully earned(corresponding to the premium provision).
 These are valued using the Company's capital model.
 The key assumptions relate to the expected frequency and severity of future claims, as well as the probability of a claim occurring in an area subject to the Company's reinsurance deductible.